GhostofGoes/getmac/README.md

 * `logging.getLogger('getmac')`: Runtime messages and errors are recorded to the `getmac` logger using the `logging` module.
 They can be configured by using `logging.basicConfig()` or adding handlers to the `getmac` logger.
 * `getmac.getmac.DEBUG`: integer value that controls debugging output.
 The higher the value, the more output you get.
-* `getmac.getmac.PORT`: Controls what port is used to populate the ARP/NDP table (see the documentation of the `network_request` argument in `get_mac_address()` for details)
+* `getmac.getmac.PORT`: UDP port used to populate the ARP/NDP table (see the documentation of the `network_request` argument in `get_mac_address()` for details)

 ## Features